 In 2003, the entire group moved laterally to Jones Day, with Menon taking the role of head of international arbitration for Asia.
-However, the team returned 2006 and 2007, equipped with new international know-how and experience of arbitrations in London, Paris and Geneva.
+However, the team returned around 2006, equipped with new international know-how and experience of arbitrations in London, Paris and Geneva.
 It was at this point that Rajah & Tann created a stand-alone arbitration practice, led by Chong Yee Leong.

 There was further upheaval in 2013 as Chong and four other partners left to join rival Singaporean firm Allen & Gledhill.
 But the firm moved swiftly to fill their shoes, appointing Andre Yeap SC to take Chong’s place as practice head and promoting several younger members to the partnership.

 Rajah & Tann reckons it still has the largest stand-alone arbitration practice of any firm in Singapore, with 27 lawyers dedicated to the area.
-It has expanded and grown in prominence, thanks in no small part to the Singaporean government’s drive to make the city-state an international arbitration hub in the region.
+It has expanded, thanks in no small part to the Singaporean government’s drive to make the city-state an international arbitration hub in the region.

 It says it regards its main competitors for high-end and complex arbitration work not as other Singapore firms, but international firms in the United Kingdom and United States.

-Apart from Singapore, the firm has offices in Bangkok, Jakarta, Kuala Lumpur, Shanghai, Vientiane and has also opened in the newly opened up Myanmar, in Yangon.
+Apart from Singapore, the firm has offices in Bangkok, Jakarta, Kuala Lumpur, Shanghai and Vientiane.
+It has recently added an office in Yangon.

-In 2014, it entered a tie-up with Vietnamese LCT Lawyers, with offices in Ho Chi Minh, Hanoi and Da Nang.
+A 2014 tie-up with Vietnamese firm LCT Lawyers gave it offices in Ho Chi Minh, Hanoi and Da Nang.
 It also has affiliations with firms in Indonesia and Cambodia, and Al Tamimi & Company in the UAE.

 Who uses it?